 Jhanas are states of mind that begin when the body and mind are relaxed and the mind is highly focused on some object of meditation.
-Though Buddhism and other traditions teach that it is imperative to follow very specific rules to get into jhana and move between the jhanas, I’ve found this completely unnecessary.
-Instead, I used the very method the Buddha used to make the mind ready for jhanas to ‘visit’.
+Though Buddhism and other traditions teach that it is imperative to follow very specific rules to get into Jhana and move between the Jhanas, I’ve found this completely unnecessary.
+Instead, I used the very method the Buddha used to make the mind ready for Jhanas to ‘visit’.
 The subject will be covered in-depth in the new book.
 I do hope, if you have an interest in the subject, you’ll have a look when it’s released.
-True to form, the book will be about $2.99, the same as the first book, “Meditation for Beginners – 22 Day Course.”
+True to form, the book will be about $2.99, the same as the first book, “Meditation for Beginners – 22 Day Course see at Amazon.”

 What if I could draw jhana?

 There is this driving force inside me that wants to share the experience with others, and yet, I haven’t found a way to do that yet.
 I’ve made some attempts at description using words here at this site, and at others.
 I have to say that I’ve never come up with a great description of any of the Jhanas using words.
 They defy description.
 Then today I wondered if drawing an image of Jhana could help people grasp it somehow.

 Can Jhana be described through a drawing?
 A photo?
 A scribble?

 I’ve been trying to come up with something for a couple of hours, and so far it’s elusive.
 If you look at the header image for this website, I made the “8” in Jhana8 to appear as if it is leaning, or falling.
 This was my attempt at showing that Jhana is similar to infinity, in that it is unknowable and completely indescribable.